 When you create an email account through your GreenGeeks cPanel, you will be able to access email via IMAP, POP3 or Webmail.

-To create an email account, log in to GreenGeeks and go to cPanel by clicking the “cPanel Login” button in the “Quick Server Login” section.
+To create an email account, log in to GreenGeeks and go to cPanel by clicking the “cPanel” button under the “Your Accounts” section.

-In the “EMAIL” section, click the “Email Accounts” icon/link.
+In the “EMAIL” segment of cPanel, click the “Email Accounts” icon/link.

 This will show you a list of all email accounts you have created.
 This is where you’ll access those in the future if you need to make modifications or remove the email addresses.